jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 To access a server remotely there will need to be a way to find it or its network on the internet.
 This can be done through the public IP Adress of the Device or for IPv6 the Server's directly.

-To store the IP Adress, the easiest option would be to use a Domain and rely on the DNS System to resolve it.
+To store the IP Adress, the easiest option would be to use a Domain and rely on DNS to resolve it.
 This can also be used to store the 'current IP Adress' in the case of a dynamic public IP Adress.
 However its not mandatory to use a Domain.